-We consulted with fashion experts to break down the difference between stark white, natural white, and ivory—and share their tips for deciding which is right for you.
+We consulted with bridal boutique owners Ruthie Broughton and Madison Blackburn, as well as bridal designer and master seamstress Nancy Rodrigues Spirito, to break down the difference between stark white, natural white, and ivory—and share their tips for deciding which is right for you.

 The brightest white, stark white is typically bleached to get its crisp tint and is best achieved with synthetic fabrics (satins, taffetas, and polyester blends).
 The hue is known to pick up the colors of its surroundings but can appear too electric for some tastes.
 Over the years stark white has become less popular as brides favor more universally flattering shades, and experts expect the color to continue to fade in popularity.

-“We advise brides to be careful choosing stark white because with HD cameras the gowns can picture with a light blue tint," cautions bridal boutique owner Ruthie Broughton.
+“We advise brides to be careful choosing stark white because with HD cameras the gowns can picture with a light blue tint," cautions Broughton.
 “Brides need to think about the lighting at their wedding venue and talk to their photographer.”

 Also called “diamond white" or “silk white,” this is the whitest shade natural fibers can achieve.
 It falls between stark and ivory and features a little less warmth than ivory.
 Some women fear that since it’s not the brightest level of white, it won’t look as bridal, but a good natural never fails.